Terry Griner, LPC, ACS

 -

 Life is going to happen.
-While we certainly don’t want unhelpful negative thoughts and feelings to control us, often times therapy is much more about learning to tolerate unpleasant emotions and experiences, and making choices from a grounded place that reflects our goals and values.
+While we certainly don’t want unhelpful negative thoughts and feelings to control us, often times therapy is much more about learning to accept the full range of emotions and experiences, and making choices from a grounded place that reflects our goals and values.

 -